biplobpustcse/LearningTechnology/C#/README.md

 | Constructors     | Yes                                  | No                                                       |
 | Abstraction      | doesn't provide full abstraction     | provide full abstraction                                 |

-**7. What is boxing and unboxing in C#?**
+**5. What is boxing and unboxing in C#?**

-- Boxing: Converting a value type to object.
+- Boxing: Converting a value type to an object.
-- Unboxing: Extracting the value type from object.
+- Unboxing: Extracting the value type from the object.
 ```
 int num = 123;
 object obj = num;          // Boxing
 int newNum = (int)obj;     // Unboxing
 ```
-**7. Difference between var vs dynamic and object in c#**
+**6. Difference between var vs dynamic and object in c#**

 In C#, var, dynamic, and object all offer ways to work with variables of unknown or varying types, but they differ significantly in how they handle type information and when that information is used. var uses type inference at compile time, dynamic uses late binding at runtime, and object represents a base type that can hold any object but requires explicit casting (boxing/unboxing) for specific operations.